EVA Air: Further expansion in the early 2010s

 In March 2010, EVA Air began services to Toronto.
 In November 2010, EVA Air began nonstop flights connecting the inner-city Taipei Songshan and Tokyo Haneda airports.
 In 2010, Chang Kuo-wei, son of Chang Yung-fa, returned to serve as EVA Air's president, and the carrier recorded increased sales and yearly profits.
 In early 2011, the carrier announced that it had applied for airline alliance membership with Star Alliance, and later that year clarified that it was in talks to join either Oneworld or Star Alliance by 2013.
 In June 2011, the carrier began nonstop flights from Taipei to Guam, and, in October 2011, the carrier announced nonstop service from New York (JFK) to Taipei.

 On 27 March 2012, EVA Air announced that it would join Star Alliance in 2013.
-On 24 September 2012, EVA Air signed a partnership with Amadeus IT Group Altéa suite for its Altéa Revenue Management system.
 On 18 June 2013, EVA Air became a full member of Star Alliance.

 In October 2014, EVA Air announced its intention to expand its North American network by adding new routes to Houston in 2015 and Chicago in 2016, along with expanding 55 flights per week to 63 flights per week to North America.

-In October 2015, EVA Air announced its intent to purchase up to 24 Boeing 787 Dreamliners and two additional 777-300ER (Extended Range) jetliners from Boeing.
+In October 2015, EVA Air announced its intent to purchase up to 24 Boeing 787s and two additional 777-300ER (Extended Range) jetliners from Boeing.
 EVA Airways joined the 787-10 launch customer team.

 Recent developments

 In November 2015, EVA Air unveiled a new livery on its Boeing 777-300ER.
 In January 2016, Evergreen Group chairman Chang Yung-fa died, leaving control of the company to his son by his second marriage, Chang Kuo-Wei.
 In March 2016, a coup by the three children of Chang Yung-fa's first marriage removed Chang Kuo-Wei as chairman and replaced him with Lin Pang-Shui (Steven Lin).
-Chang Kuo-Wei later established a new airline separate from EVA Air, called StarLux Airlines.
+Chang Kuo-Wei later established a new airline separate from EVA Air, called Starlux Airlines.

 In June 2016, EVA Air was one of eleven airlines to be given a Skytrax 5-star rating.
 On 24 August 2017, EVA Air unveiled its third-generation uniform, designed by fashion house Shiatzy Chen.
 Those new uniforms were rolled out in November 2017, replacing the second generation uniform that was introduced in 2003.

 On 2 October 2018, EVA Air took delivery of its first of four Boeing 787-9 Dreamliners.
 The airline has orders for 20 787-10s and options for six more.
 In June 2019, EVA Air took delivery of its first of twenty Boeing 787-10 Dreamliners.

 Corporate affairs and identity

+Business trends

+The key trends of EVA Air are (as at the financial year ending December 31):